Davidslv/vanilla/README.md

 # Vanilla Roguelike

-This is a work in progress rogue game written in Ruby.
+This is a work in progress [roguelike game](https://en.wikipedia.org/wiki/Roguelike) written in Ruby, it is inspired by the original 1980's [rogue game](https://en.wikipedia.org/wiki/Rogue_(video_game)).
 Most likely it will take me forever to write it... oh well!

 ## Install dependencies

 This project uses ruby 2.7.2 (see .ruby-version).
-I use rbenv to install different ruby versions, you may need to install [homebrew](https://brew.sh)
+I use rbenv to install different ruby versions, you may need to install [homebrew](https://brew.sh).

 ```bash